-The live install image allows you to try a fully functional Antergos environment without making any changes to the current state of your system.
-When you are ready, you can create a permanent place for Antergos on your system with our GUI installer.
+The Live Install Image allows you to try a fully functional Antergos environment without making any changes to the current state of your system.
+When you are ready, you can create a permanent place for Antergos on your system using our GUI installer.
 You can install Antergos along side your existing operating system(s) or on its own, you decide.

 What You Need To Know:

-The recommended method of running the Live system is to create bootable USB media.
-You can view detailed instructions on how to create a bootable USB drive that is compatible with our Live image in our Wiki (linked below).
+The recommended method of running the installation media is to create bootable USB media.
+You can view detailed instructions on how to create a bootable USB drive that is compatible with our installation images on our Wiki (linked below).

 If you are not familiar with Arch Linux based install media, we urge you to review the wiki article to ensure you do not experience any problems.

-After reviewing the wiki, select which ISO you wish to install from the tabs above.
+After reviewing the wiki, you can access the download links using the tabs above.
 Tip: Most computers manufactured after the year 2006 are 64-bit.

 Antergos Testing Images